A 10 Megahertz Spatial Light Modulator: Dynamic Operation and Characterization of the RIPA-SLM

-We further examine the switching speed of the RIPA SLM by pulsing a single frequency component.
-As shown in Fig.~\ref{fig:fig4}c, we drive the EOM with a 1~$\mu$s pulse and record the PD response integrated over a $(75~\mu\mathrm{m})^2$ region (central insets) and observe a smooth and rapid transition at the pulse edge.
+We further examine the switching speed of the RIPA-SLM by pulsing a single frequency component.
+As shown in Fig.~\ref{fig:fig4}\textbf{c}, we drive the EOM with a 1~$\mu$s pulse and record the PD response integrated over a $(75~\mu\mathrm{m})^2$ region (central insets) and observe a smooth and rapid transition at the pulse edge.
 The 10\%-90\% rise- and fall- times are measured to be 44(1)~ns, showing shot-to-shot stability across all spatial locations.
 During the ``on'' state, the intensity settles to within 0.68\% of its peak value.
 The measured 44~ns rise-time and the associated temporal dynamics are in quantitative agreement with our theoretical model, which is dominated by the 7.7~ns round-trip propagation time in the second RIPA and the 50~MHz photodetector bandwidth (see Methods).
-Furthermore, the beam maintains a well-defined spatial profile during both the ``on'' state and the transient period (central insets of Fig.~\ref{fig:fig4}c).
+Furthermore, the beam maintains a well-defined spatial profile during both the ``on'' state and the transient period (central insets of Fig.~\ref{fig:fig4}\textbf{c}).

 Finally, we showcase complex spatio-temporal modulation by independently moving two spots across the field of view.
-As shown in Fig.~\ref{fig:fig4}d, linear RF frequency ramps drive continuous motion of two spots across the image plane over 200~ns, without shape distortion or mutual interference.
+As shown in Fig.~\ref{fig:fig4}\textbf{d}, linear RF frequency ramps drive continuous motion of two spots across the image plane over 200~ns, without shape distortion or mutual interference.
 This confirms its capability of parallel, continuous movement of beams with arbitrary non-outer-product patterns.
 The lensing effect~\cite{dickson1972optical} arising from frequency chirping is calculated and numerically confirmed to be two orders of magnitude smaller than in AODs (see Methods).
-In Fig.~\ref{fig:fig4}e, we split a single spot into two spots and then recombine them to examine a scenario where spots intersect.
-Stacked line-cuts along the beam splitting direction with 4~ns spacing reveals no substantial interference, which is attributed to the low crosstalk of the RIPA SLM.
-Moreover, any residual intensity oscillations should occur at the beat frequency (here 78~MHz).
-For atomic physics applications, these oscillations are fast compared to sub-MHz atom motion and MHz gates, and are thus largely decoupled.
+In Fig.~\ref{fig:fig4}\textbf{e}, we split a single spot into two spots and then recombine them to examine a scenario where spots intersect.
+Stacked line-cuts along the beam splitting direction with 4~ns spacing reveal no substantial interference, \review{as the beat frequency rapidly increases beyond the detection bandwidth and is further suppressed by reduced spatial overlap at large separations.} Moreover, any residual intensity oscillations should occur at the beat frequency (here 78~MHz).
+For atomic physics applications, these oscillations are fast compared to sub-MHz atom motion and MHz gates, and thus average out.